Get the attractive Airfare from the USA to Europe only at WoW Air

 When the time came to pack my bags, the weight piled on!
 Picking and choosing what I could do without, I dreaded the thought of my bags being overweight.
 As it turned out, I only had to remove one coat from my big bag, which was a blessing once I arrived in Iceland!
 My new Samsonite carry-on and backpack weren’t weighed (whew!) and I was off to security.
 The line was short and I sailed through making my way to the gate, still wondering how this would all turn out.

-There were LOTS of people getting on this flight which was a comfort because I had read reviews that they cancel flights with a few hours notice.
-If they canceled this one, there were going to be a LOT of upset folks.
+There were LOTS of people getting on this flight which was a comfort because I had read reviews that they cancel flights with a few hour’s notices.
+If they canceled this one, there was going to be a LOT of upset folks.

 After boarding, we found out the flight was delayed because they were waiting for cargo that had to get to Iceland.
 Waiting until the last minute to board proved to be easy and hassle-free.
 No confusion on where to put carry-on luggage or people blocking the aisles.
 The first thing I noticed was the cleanliness of the plane.
 It was the best I’ve seen in a LONG while.